thooton/secure-notepad/README.md

 For AES, [aes-js](https://github.com/ricmoo/aes-js) is used on both the client and server side.
 The mode of operation is CTR.
 256-bit keys are used, specific to each request, and on the client side are generated using the jsencrypt RNG.

 As an aside, although the client stores the user password as a Javascript variable, it is stored in its encrypted form, and so if extracted cannot be used to gain access to other applications or websites.

+## Development

+/client houses the files for the frontend JavaScript, exported to /public/js/bundle.js.

+- `cd client`

+- `npm install -D`

+- Now you can run `npm run build` in order to create the bundle.

+/server holds the files for the web server itself.

+- `cd server`

+- `npm install -D`

+- To build run `npm run build`; for a rebuild every time a file is updated run `npm run dev`.

 ## License